-For all peppers, days to full-color maturity are from transplanting date.
+Days to full-color maturity are from transplanting date.

 Capsicum comes from the Greek kapto which means ‘bite.’

-Culture: Very tender, will not tolerate frost, dislike wind, will not set fruit in cold or extremely hot temperatures or in drought conditions.
-Start indoors in March or April.
+Culture: Start indoors in March or April.
+Minimum germination soil temperature 60°, optimal range 68-95°.
 Set out in June.
+Very tender, will not tolerate frost, dislike wind, will not set fruit in cold or extremely hot temperatures or in drought conditions.
 Black plastic highly recommended.
 Row cover improves fruit set in windy spots.
 Pick first green peppers when they reach full size to increase total yield significantly.
 Green peppers, though edible, are not ripe.
 Peppers ripen to red, yellow, orange, etc.

 BLS: Bacterial Leaf Spot

 CMV: Cucumber Mosaic Virus

 TMV: Tobacco Mosaic Virus